 An Environmental Perspective on Belarus’s Sustainable Development

 In the last two decades, Belarus has performed better than other CIS countries in sustainable development.
-However, Belarus has in recent years seen a decline in its global environmental rankings, particularly in the areas of climate action and environmental performance.
+However, Belarus has in recent years seen a decline in its global environmental rankings, particularly in the areas of climate action and environment.
 In 2023, the country’s standing worsened in the Sustainable Development Index, Climate Change Performance Index, and Environmental Performance Index compared to previous years and rankings.
-This policy brief analyzes Belarus’s performance across these indices and explores the potential causes of recent negative trends.
+This policy brief analyzes Belarus’s performance across these indices and explores the potential causes of recent negative trends and the environmental decline in Belarus.
 It underscores the crucial role of political and civil engagement in ensuring long-term sustainability of environmental reforms in Belarus.

 In recent years, political and economic turbulence has overtaken the public debate about the state of things in Belarus, while environmental issues have taken a back seat.
 However, tackling climate change is important in any political context, and in this policy brief, we delve into recent developments in Belarus along the environmental front.